rse-ops/landscape/_includes/paper/accessibility.md

 Supercomputing Center {% cite ondemand %} or JupyterHub {% cite juypterhub %} for
 several national labs and academic institutions), typically, opening up resources to a web interface is not a well developed area.
-Some might argue it's an issue of not wanting to take risk of \"opening up\" clusters to a web interface, but realistically it could be called a skill gap.
+Some might argue it's an issue of not wanting to take risk of "opening up" clusters to a web interface, but realistically it could be called a skill gap.
 Web technologies were greatly developed and adopted in the more commercial world, and already overworked system admins don't have